bitfalls/bitfalls_content/03-unstoppable/en_US/final.md

 In this system, a person with a given file lets others download it from them without an intermediary server.
 The person downloading the file is called a _leecher_ while the provider of the file is called the _seeder_.
 Multiple leechers can download from multiple seeders, so that if one seed disappears the file can still be downloaded from the others.
 The file remains alive and accessible so long as there is at least one seeder remaining.
 The only way to completely stop the spreading of a file is destroying all the seeds, but since the files are stored on individual users' computers and the torrent system is global, such an approach of media distribution is seen as unstoppable.

-Cryptocurrency works in much the same way, as we've already explained in the [blockchain][blockchain-en] post.
+Cryptocurrency works in much the same way, as we've already explained in the [blockchain][blockchain] post.

 But while torrents transfer mainly media (books, movies, TV shows, games), cryptocurrency deals in finance - and this is where we're stepping on the toes of some giants much more dangerous than the media conglomerates: the government.